mintlayer/mintlayer-core/wasm-wrappers/WASM-API.md

 this function returns an output that creates that staking pool.
 Note that the pool id is mandated to be taken from the hash of the first input.
 It is not arbitrary.

+Note: a UTXO of this kind is consumed when decommissioning a pool (provided that the pool never staked).

+### Function: `encode_output_produce_block_from_stake`

+Given a pool id and a staker address, this function returns an output that is emitted when producing a block via that pool.

+Note: a UTXO of this kind is consumed when decommissioning a pool (provided that the pool has staked at least once).

 ### Function: `encode_output_issue_fungible_token`